chris-kamp/bookshelf/README.md

 There are a number of areas that could be improved if I were to devote further time to this project.
 For example:
 - The visual design and layout could be improved.
 A more appealing font could be used, layout and spacing of cards could be improved to reduce blank space, etc.
 - Additional fields could be added, eg. to give a rating to books.
+- Code for re-indexing after deleting cards could be improved.
+Iterating over all elements is probably not the most efficient way to accomplish this.